Good Humans: Sam Thies

 Q. During the BUSH project you were exposed to many different farms and agricultural practices, could you see a movement in sustainable practices being applied in the farming industry.

-There were definitely a lot of conversations around sustainability and innovation for most of the primary producers and sort of Ag-based businesses we met, or people from Ag businesses.
-The majority were letting go of traditional or European methods that were introduced through colonialism.
-A lot of people were doing this to meet not only the sort of consumer demand for greener operations, but just to essentially to future proof their businesses and livelihoods by working closer with the needs of the environment.
+There were a lot of conversations being had around sustainability and innovation by most of the primary producers we met.
+Many are letting go of European methods that were introduced through colonialism.
+People weren't just doing this to meet consumer demand for greener operations, but to future proof their businesses by working closer with the land.